mdrain/dynalist-help/_articles/preferences.md

 #### Theme

-Dynalist has two themes right now: default and dark.
+Dynalist has three themes right now: default, dark, and sepia.
 If your room is dark, using dark theme is easier on your eyes.
+If you read a lot on Dynalist, the sepia theme might be better for your eyes than the default theme.

 This setting defaults to Default (yeah right).